-If you’ve ever been to the little oasis called Hell's Backbone Grill on the edge of the Grand Staircase-Escalante National Monument, you find it equally humble and refined, grounded and ethereal; it’s one-of-a-kind.
-Though they’ve been lauded by diners from all over the world and featured in “O” and Gourmet, it hasn’t been easy.
-Championing (and then growing) organic food and serving perfectly matched wines in a remote county that’s not exactly keen on “Wild Utah” bumper stickers or demon alcohol was an act of faith.
-But through a combination of good will and working with local ranchers and farmers, they not only made it, they’re thriving and beloved in the community.
+On the edge of the Grand Staircase-Escalante National Monument, Hell’s Backbone Grill is equally humble and refined, grounded and ethereal.
+Championing (and then growing) organic food and serving perfectly matched wines in a remote county was an act of faith.
+But through a combination of goodwill and working with local ranchers and farmers, the grill not only made it, but is thriving and beloved in the community.
 A salad of organic greens with jicama and roasted corn in a chili-honey dressing hits all the right notes of freshness, texture and honest flavors.
 Skillet-fried trout encrusted with blue corn and molasses is sensational.
-Ditto for the chocolate-chile cream pot.
-It's a case of heavenly Hell.
+Ditto for the chocolate-chile cream pot—it’s a case of heavenly hell.